hotpeppersec/cloudlab/docs/_source/02_docker.rst

 software lifecycle.

 .. index::
-   single: immutability
+   single: Immutability

-Using immutable containers means we have hosts that are ephemeral.
-Ephemerality is the concept of things being transitory in nature, existing only briefly [#]_.
-Rather than spending a great deal of time patching and upgrading one or more hosts as in a traditional project stack that uses virtual machines or bare metal, we're going to quickly create a new container in place of the old one.
+Ephemerality is the concept of something being transitory in nature, existing only briefly [#]_.
+Using immutable containers makes it easier to realize infrastructure and hosts that are ephemeral.
+Rather than spending a great deal of time patching and upgrading one or more hosts as we might in a traditional project stack that uses virtual machines or bare metal, we're going to use Docker to create a new container in place of the old one.
+In other words, we're running our project in containers that are immutable and ephemeral to the degree possible.

 .. [#] https://www.hashicorp.com/resources/what-is-mutable-vs-immutable-infrastructure/
 .. [#] https://en.wikipedia.org/wiki/Ephemerality